roketworks/Monzo-Web-Client/README.md

 # Monzo Web Client
 Monzo Web client built with node, express, postgres.
 Current allows viewing transaction history as a list and exporting.
 Also has view for indiviual transactions.
 Plans to add budgeting features per category similar to Monzo iOS app.
 Currently WIP.

-All commits to master branch current get deploy to https://monzo-web-client-dev.herokuapp.com/

 ## Building & Running

 Before you start you will need to have obained a client key & secret from the [Monzo developer dashboard](https://developers.getmondo.co.uk) and a local postgres database.
+(And obviously node.js installed on your machine...)

 1. Download or clone repository
 2. Create .env file in root directory based on sample.env (populate with your own configuration values)